 - Work only for the employer(s) sponsoring the approved H-1B petition except in the case of a transfer (see below);

 - Report a change of address to DHS within 10 days of the change via the USCIS website or Form AR-11;

-- Apply for an extension before the H-1B approval/Form I-94 expires (in order to continue working at Georgetown).
-Processing can take 6-8 months, so allow ample time for processing.
+- Apply for an extension before the H-1B approval/I-94 Record expires (in order to continue working at Georgetown).
+Processing can take 3-8 months, so allow ample time for processing.
 The application must be filed with the USCIS prior to the expiration date on the Form I-94 for the employee to be able to continue working without interruption.
 There is no grace period for foreign nationals in H-1B status after the authorized period of stay ends unless specifically authorized by the DHS at the port-of-entry.

 H-1B status may be granted for an initial period of up to three years.
-Extensions may also be granted thereafter in increments of up to three years in length.
-The cumulative maximum duration in H-1B classification is six years (with limited exceptions).
+Extensions may also be granted in increments of up to three years.
+The maximum duration is six years (with limited exceptions).
 An individual becomes eligible for another six years in H-1B status only after residing outside the United States for one full year.
 H-1B status will not necessarily lead to permanent residency.
 Not all positions and employees that qualify for H-1B status meet the criteria for permanent residency sponsorship.